 exempt, exhaust fans and vent hoods have not been considered pollution control

-been asked to complete would be invalid as written.
-The total amount of the
+certificate you have been asked to complete would be invalid as written.
+The total

 However, some of the equipment listed on the invoice may qualify for exemption